Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

 Introduction
 ============

- *Travlendar+ a appointment management system capable of efficently scheduling a user's calendar.
+ *Travlendar+ is an appointment management system capable of efficently scheduling a user's calendar.
 Thanks to this application it is possible to calculate in advance the estimated time to reach a meeting point based on the transportation choices made my the user.*

  *The application not only is used for interregional travels but also for personal  and/or work appointments.
 Once the user is registered he or she will be able to set their preferences regarding transportation choices to reach their destination.
 The application will suggest different itineraries to the user based on different transportation methods, based on metrics such as transportation time and cost.*

  *Travelendar+ is a mobile and web application capable of improving its user's everyday life with simplicity, efficency and safety.*